 So lets look at the numbers for wintertime.
 Table 1A in the ACCA Manual J book gives

-the ASHRAE 99% design temperature for all ASHRAE weather locations.
-Now in English
+the ASHRAE 99% design temperature for all ASHRAE city, airport and military weather locations.

-this is the 30-year average for your ASHRAE weather location 99% of the time.
-So 1% of
+Now in Englishthis is the 30-year average for your ASHRAE weather location 99% of the time.

-the time based on the 30-year average the outdoor temperature will drop below the outdoor
+So 1% of the time based on the 30-year average the outdoor temperature will drop below the

 And looking at summertime: Table 1A in the ACCA Manual J8 book gives the ASHRAE 1% design temperature for all ASHRAE weather locations.
 This is the 30-year average for your ASHRAE weather location.
 Again 1% of the time (88 hours) based on the 30-year average the outdoor temperature will be warmer outside than the outdoor design temperature.

-Size your comfort system for design loads not the most extreme load possible.
+Size your HVAC for design loads not the most extreme load possible.
 By using the accurate ASHRAE design temperatures your HVAC equipment will be "Just Right" providing optimal performance and comfort for years to come!

 Any Vaulted Ceilings?